 The responsibility to repay unearned Title IV aid is shared by Columbia College and the student.
 For example, the calculation may require Columbia College to return a portion of Federal funds to the Federal Title IV programs.
 In addition, the student may also be required to return funds based on the calculation.
-A student returns funds to the Federal Stafford Loan programs based on the terms and conditions of the promissory note of the loan.
+A student returns funds to the Federal Stafford Loan programs based on the terms and conditions of the promissory note of the Ioan.
 A student who receives a Federal Pell Grant may be required to repay 50% of the funds received.
-The return of Federal aid is in the following order: Federal Unsubsidized loans, Federal Subsidized loans, Federal PLUS loans, Federal Pell Grants and Federal SEOG (Supplemental Educational Opportunity Grant).
+The return of Federal aid is in the following order: Federal Unsubsidized Ioans, Federal Subsidized Ioans, Federal PLUS Ioans, Federal Pell Grants and Federal SEOG (Supplemental Educational Opportunity Grant).